meftyster/WSS/Wave 1.md

 ## Unstable Fuel
 After a ship is destroyed, each ship at range 0–1 rolls 1 attack die.
 On a hit result, the ship suffers one regular damage.

-When a bomb detonates, consider its maximum range as 1 range higher.